yassineelh99/DSTI_ML_PROJECT/README.md

-This is the DataCleaning part.
+This is the Data Modelling part.